exonum/exonum-doc/src/advanced/service-testing.md

 ## Sandbox Interface

-Sandbox can be created with `sandbox_with_services` method, which allows to specify a list of services for testing.
+A sandbox instance can be created with `sandbox_with_services` method, which allows to specify a list of services for testing.

 Sandbox provides network emulation capabilities: